 Howard Thurman’s seminal 1949 treatise, Jesus and the Disinherited, is a clarion call to all oppressed peoples whose “backs are against the wall.”

-A subsequent book of his, The Creative Encounter, addresses direct & personal religious experience that will serve to focus upon Thurman the mystic during our Symposium.
+A subsequent autobiographical book, With Head and Heart, addresses direct & personal experience that will serve to focus upon Thurman the avowed clairvoyant & mystic during our Symposium.
 A native of nearby Daytona Beach, Thurman traveled to India for lectures and a meeting with Mahatma Gandhi in 1936 that paved the way for Dr. King’s principal message of non-violent African-American protest.
 Thurman’s overarching message to “love your enemies where they are” is an abiding challenge to us all.

-Our fulcrums – trauma, race & the marginalized, organ transplant, reparations – can serve to deepen the transcendent power of personal mystical experience.
+Our fulcrums – deliverance from trauma, contemplation, the head and heart as one in our common humanity – can serve to deepen the transcendent capacity of personal mystical experience for arrival on the loving doorstep of Our One True Self.
 The center of our time together will key upon what Merton and Thurman practiced, a form of “ethical mysticism” that acts as a springboard to redeeming social change.
 Through this window, we can enter into the action we are called to evoke in the world.

 (subject to change)